5pm-HDH/churchtools-api/docs/src/ressources/PersonAPI.md

 {{ \Tests\Unit\Docs\PersonRequestTest.testCreatePerson }}

+Sometimes it will happen that you have to add a person with the same name as an existing one.
+ChurchTools will respond with an error to prevent you from adding duplicates accidently.

+Therefore you can add the `force` parameter and set it to `true`.

+{{ \Tests\Unit\Docs\PersonRequestTest.testCreatePersonWithEqualName }}

+This will make ChurchTools to insert the record, even if there is a second John Doe.

 ## Update a person's data

 Use the setters of the person model to modify its data and utilize the